CThompson01/obs-dvd-bounce/README.md

 ## Installation

-To install, first download the dvd_idle.py from the releases tab.
+To install, first download the dvd_idle.lua or dvd_idle.py from the releases tab.
+Using Python scripts in OBS requires a bit more setup so if you want the easiest set up I would recommend trying the lua file and if that does not work move on to the Python script.

 Store the file in a location where it won't be accidentally deleted, I recommend `C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts` as that is where a couple scripts that are installed by default are located.